jasmeet0915/GSoC23-OpenRobotics/README.md

   ```
 </details>

 <img src="images/compound_model_auto_inertia.gif" />

+### Mesh Inertia Calculation Example with Rubber Ducky 3D Mesh
-**Demo 3:** This demo shows the automatic inertia calculation feature on a rubber ducky model which is a non-convex mesh.
-On the left, we have the rubber ducky mesh with automatic calculations enabled and on the right, the mesh uses the default values.
+This demo shows the automatic inertia calculation feature on a rubber ducky
+model which is a non-convex mesh.
+On the left, we have the rubber ducky mesh
+with automatic calculations enabled and on the right, the mesh uses the default values.
 > **Note:** The inertial values are due to the scale of the mesh.
+You can
-You can see the banana for scale in between the 2 ducks.
-A density value for the duck was used which was calculated by using the mass and volume data of the duck found online.
+see the banana for scale in between the 2 ducks.
+A density value for the duck
+was used which was calculated by using the mass and volume data of the duck found online.

-> **Note:** The `voxel_size` inertia param given in the snippet below is just for showing how the `<auto_inertia_params>` element could be used.
-This is not actually used by the calculator since we are not using a voxelization-based calculator.
->
 <details>
   <summary>SDF snippet for the duck mesh with auto inertial</summary>